mmhhoneyman/flower_picker/DOWNLOAD INSTRUCTIONS.md

 If you have a Java Runtime Environment installed on your computer, simply download the "Mother's Day.jar" file in this the main branch.
+This will NOT run on any version older than JDK 23.

 If not, here's a link to my itch.io page: https://mckeon-honeyman.itch.io/mothers-day